5 Examples of B2B Cybersecurity Thank You Pages That Convert

 This call to action could be to contact your brand for more information, schedule a demo, download another complementary offer, etc. What is important, is that the CTA supports your brand’s overall marketing goal (lead gen, brand awareness, thought leadership) and facilitates that next step in your marketing pipeline.

 A Thank You page is also a chance to build loyalty.
-71% of executives from mature companies feel improving customer loyalty is a top priority, and with good reason.
+Net Promoters have the ability to grow revenues about 2.5x as quickly and deliver up to 5x the returns over the 10 years.
 The more you turn customers into loyal fans, the more likely they’ll become brand advocates and do some of your marketing for you, increasing your ROI over time.

-Additionally, by adding a conversion pixel to the Thank You page you can track where each lead came from.
+Additionally, by creating your Thank You page on HubSpot you can track where each lead came from.
 With these analytics you’ll have a grip on which channels are working most for your brand.
-While people don’t always fill out a form the first time they meet your brand, by implementing this pixel you’ll be able to see where they’ve traveled from and your first encounter with them.
+While people don’t always fill out a form the first time they meet your brand, by tracking with HubSpot you’ll be able to see where they’ve traveled from and your first encounter with them.

-- Having leads connect with your brand on social media, which gives your brand exposure to your audiences’ connections
+- Have leads connect with your brand on social media, which gives your brand exposure to your audiences’ connections

-- Up-selling leads to another product or service
+- Up-sell leads to another product or service

-- Asking leads qualifying questions to further learn about them
+- Ask leads qualifying questions to further learn about them

-- Inviting leads to a webinar or to make personal contact
+- Invite leads to a webinar or to make personal contact

 Depending on your immediate and long-term marketing goals, the possibilities for deepening the bond between your leads and your brand via the Thank You page are nearly endless.
 Here are some Thank You pages in action:

 Figure 1.
-This Hubspot Thank You is great because it directs visitors (who have already expressed interest in a marketing offer) to sign up for their all-new email marketing certification course.
-This CTA is both relevant to the visitor downloading SEO marketing collateral, and also supports Hubspot’s goal of onboarding their visitors to better use their marketing software.
+This HubSpot Thank You is great because it directs visitors (who have already expressed interest in a marketing offer) to sign up for their related software for free.
+This CTA is both relevant to the visitor downloading Social media marketing collateral, and also supports HubSpot’s goal of onboarding their visitors to use their marketing software.

 Figure 2.
 Here's one of our very own!
-You'll notice that our Thank You page, besides featuring a clear, large download button, provides a chance to get in touch with one of our experts right away, as well as links to our social media channels.
+You'll notice that our Thank You page provides a chance to get in touch with one of our experts right away, as well as links to our social media channels.

-Figure 4.
-On this Thank you page, in addition to handpicked content and offering to schedule a demo, Showbox decided to send their eBook to the lead’s email and not add a link to the Thank You page.
+On this Thank you page, in addition to handpicked content and offering to schedule a demo, PlainID decided to send their eBook to the lead’s email and not add a link to the Thank You page.
+This ensures correct email addresses are given and contacts generated are legitimate.

 There’s no one right way, it all depends on your goal (yes that again).